Democratizing motion design through functional minimalism

 not a tool

-The biggest barrier to motion design is the "timeline."
+The biggest barrier to non-technical people is the "timeline."
 Most animation tools are built on a layer-and-keyframe system that feels intimidating to non-designers.
 People want to look professional and stand out, but they need to move fast.
-Existing professional tools take hours to master, and simple "template" apps often feel too restrictive or "cheap."
-We needed to bridge that gap by providing a high-end aesthetic with a dead-simple editing experience.
+Existing professional tools take hours to master, and simple "template" apps often feel too restrictive or breaks easily.
+We needed to bridge that gap by providing a high-end aesthetic with a simple editing experience.
 We also needed to solve the "blank canvas" problem by providing templates that users could actually customize without breaking the underlying motion logic.

 Action